 - 1/2 tsp ground black pepper

-- 2 tbsp annatto (achiote) oil (see INSTRUCTIONS below on how to make annatto oil)
+- 2 tbsp annatto (achiote) oil

 To make annatto oil, heat 2 to 3 TBSP of the annatto seeds, and 5 CUPS of cooking oil (I used extra virgin olive oil.
 Canola or vegetable oil works just fine) over medium-high heat for 3 to 5 minutes or until color changes to golden.
 Turn the heat to medium and stir gently.
 When oil turns completely golden remove from heat, allow cooling for 3 to 5 hours.
 Strain to separate the oil from the seeds.
 Discard the seeds and put the annatto oil in a clean bottle or mason jar.
 Store in room temperature storage area.